jpittis/blog/articles/envoy-hot-restart-mystery.md

 ## The Mystery

 My tool doesn't use `curl` to query Envoy's `restart_epoch`.
-Instead, I use Go's `http` pacakge and a bit of protobuf parsing.
+Instead, I use Go's `http` package and a bit of protobuf parsing.
 Something along the lines of this:

 ```go
 client := &http.Client{